Matt-Cowsert/FOCUS_Spec/specification/datasets/cost_and_usage/columns/capacityreservationid.md

 A Capacity Reservation ID is the identifier assigned to a [*capacity reservation*](#glossary:capacity-reservation) by the provider.
 Capacity Reservation ID is commonly used for scenarios to allocate [*charges*](#glossary:charge) for capacity reservation usage.

+## Requirements

-The CapacityReservationId column adheres to the following requirements:
+CapacityReservationId adheres to the following requirements:

 * CapacityReservationId MUST be present in a Cost and Usage [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports *capacity reservations*.
 * CapacityReservationId MUST be of type String.